 My first review of this sandwich shop was in September, 2009.
 Figured it might be time for an update.
 Interestingly, this place is so consistent and reliable that, other than the minor change in their name, I had to rewrite very little in the article.
 Enjoy!

 In one of my chequered forays into the food biz, I was a partner in an Italian Deli.
 One of the shining stars on our menu was the Italian sub.
 I suspect I ate up any profits I might have received (they sure went somewhere…).
 Since then, I've searched high and low for an Italian sub that measured up to my own.
-Well, the pot of gold at the end of that rainbow is indeed, Casapulla's South.
+Well, the pot of gold at the end of that rainbow is indeed, Casapulla's Sub Shop.
 And why is that, you might ask….

 The Italian sub might vary a bit depending on who actually pulls the ticket out of the printer, but it's always good.
 I occasionally quote the noted gastronome, gourmet and educator James Beard when he said, “Too few people understand a really good sandwich.”
-I feel that Casapulla's South puts out an Italian is high on that list.
+I feel that Casapulla's puts out an Italian that is high on that list.